Heavy-Bubbles/web_scraping/readme.md

 My web scraping projects.
-Bookscraper is a sample web scraper built using scrapy.
+Bookscraper is a sample web crawler built using scrapy.
 The rest are all sample datasets that I have scraped.